This is only a sampling of the illustrated editions of Black Beauty. I could have used twice as many.

 Finally: If you live outside the U.S., note that many of the named illustrators died at some time in the 20th century—the most recent is 1958—so the pictures may still be under copyright in your country.

 Other than the bare fact that he existed, I know nothing about C. Hewitt—not even his full name.
-Technically, I don’t even know that he was a he.
+If you want to split hairs, I don’t even know that he was a he.
 Aside from the early editions of Black Beauty, his name shows up in a few books from the Sunday School Union, a London publisher.
 Reading between the lines, he must not have been very expensive in 1877.

 Hovendon, 1894 (New York) is one of a long list of more-or-less-pirated U.S. editions.
 The title page promises “twenty-two original illustrations”.
 This figure seems to have been arrived at by counting five decorative capitals—most of them used more than once—and the cover, in addition to the sixteen illustrations proper.
 Apart from the cover, all illustrations are line drawings.